-No leaps greater than 8ve, no dissonant leaps, no chromatic half steps (G to G#, etc.) Have one single (non repeated) climax.
+Leaps Lines should have a vocal quality and be singable; they should not be leapy.
+The balance between steps are leaps varies by species.
+In all species, steps and leaps should be used to create variety.
+No leaps greater than 8ve, no dissonant leaps, no chromatic half steps (G to G#, etc.) Changing direction after a leap:

+Leaps of a 4th should be followed by motion in the other direction (not a rule).
+Leaps of a fifth must be followed by motion in the other direction, but not necessarily by step.
+Leaps of a sixth or an octave must be followed by stepwise motion in the opposite direction.
+(In 2nd species consecutive leaps in same direction are possible, see notes.)
+In relation to the CF, avoid simultaneous leaps, especially if large (>P4), especially if in the same direction (at least one >P4 and in same direction is an error).
+Climax Have one single (non repeated) climax.
 The climax of an upper CTP is always a high point.
 The climax of a lower CTP may be either a high or a low point.
 The climax must not occur in the first measure or in the last measure.
 It also does not occur in the next-to-last measure, with one exception: in 2nd and 3rd species, when writing lower CTP, the climax may occur in the next-to-last measure so long as it is below the leading tone.
-Lines should have a vocal quality and be singable; they should not be leapy.
-The balance between steps are leaps varies by species.
-In all species, steps and leaps should be used to create variety.
-Leaps larger than a 3rd must be followed by motion in the other direction.
-The larger the leap, the stronger the tendency for the motion back to be small.
-If the leap is a sixth or an octave, the motion back should be by step.
-(In 2nd species consecutive leaps in same direction are possible, see notes.)
+In relation to the CF, the climaxes of the two lines must not occur in the same measure.
+(A CF is always understood to have an upper climax, even when it is the lower voice.)
+Misc.

 Avoid dissonant contour (dissonant interval from local low point to next local high point (or vice versa).
 This must be gauged by ear; in some cases the dissonance is salient, in others it is not.
-Avoid unresolved leading tones (delay can be ok).
+(It is harsher when high and low points are closer together.)
+In borderline cases, flagging the dissonant contour on your paper will avoid a penalty.
+In major, do not use the leading tone as an upper climax, because this will leave it unresolved.
+(Delayed resolution of leading tones is fine.)
 The subtonic has no need to resolve.
-Overarching goal for melodic construction: variety Relating Two Voices:
+Overarching goal for melodic construction: variety Beginning and ending: If writing upper CTP, start with P1, P5, or P8 If writing lower CTP, start with P1 or P8 End: one voice 7-1, other 2-1; c.f. usually has 2-1, so CTP usually has 7-1 In minor, always raise the leading tone at end (but never in middle)

+In minor, it is legal to approach the raised leading tone from a raised scale-degree 6, so long as other rules are observed (no chromatic half steps, no dissonant leaps).
+Relating Two Voices: Motion types: similar, parallel, contrary, oblique
-Motion types: similar, parallel, contrary, oblique No parallel or consecutive/contrary 1, 5, 8

-Consecutive fifths and octaves result from trying to avoid parallels by increasing or decreasing the octave separation between the voices.
+No parallel or consecutive/contrary 1, 5, 8 Consecutive fifths and octaves result from trying to avoid parallels by increasing or decreasing the octave separation between the voices.
 It doesn't work.

-6 - O 0 - 0 0 - 0

-Φ 0

-5 5 5 5 5 12

-•

-II/A

-#9 0 - 0

-15 O 0

-lle) · ·

-parallel fifths parallel fifths consecutive fifths

-No direct 1, 5, 8

-Direct (aka hidden) fifths and octaves are created by similar motion into a perfect interval
+No direct 1, 5, 8 Direct (aka hidden) fifths and octaves are created by similar motion into a perfect interval

 (Note: in species exercises, direct fifths and octaves are always forbidden.
 In analysis and composition, they are generally forbidden, but they are permitted if the upper voice moves by step or if the harmony doesn't change.)
+3 max parallel imperfect intervals in a row Imperfect consonance should predominate in the middle